Helicity, Spin, and Infra-zilch of Light: a Lorentz Covariant Formulation: Abstract

 \section{Abstract}

-The spin part of angular momentum of the electromagnetic field is known since the 1990's to be a separately conserved quantity.
-Cameron et al. \cite{Cameron_etal:2012} introduced the helicity array, a non-covariant analog of Lipkin's zilch tensor, which expresses the hierarchy of conservation laws including helicity, spin, as well as the spin-flux or infra-zilch.
-In this paper, a novel conserved Lorentz covariant tensor, termed the helicity tensor, is introduced.
-The conservation laws arising from the helicity array can be obtained from the helicity tensor.
+In this paper, a novel conserved Lorentz covariant tensor, termed the helicity tensor, is introduced in Maxwell theory.
+The conservation of the helicity tensor expresses the conservation laws contained in the helicity array, introduced by Cameron et al. \cite{Cameron_etal:2012}, including helicity, spin, and the spin-flux or infra-zilch.
 The Lorentz covariance of the helicity tensor is in contrast to previous formulations of the helicity hierarchy of conservation laws, which required the non-Lorentz covariant transverse gauge.
 The helicity tensor is shown to arise as a Noether current for a variational symmetry of a duality-symmetric Lagrangian for Maxwell theory.
+This symmetry transformation generalizes the duality symmetry and includes the symmetry underlying the conservation of the spin part of the angular momentum.